 - Cover the skillet, and cook the greens for 10 minutes on medium low.

-- Cut the chicken sausage into thin slices, then stir into the skillet after the greens have cooked for 10 minutes.
+- Cut the chicken sausage into thin slices, then stir into the skillet.
 Cook another 10 minutes covered.
 Stir up the sausage and greens, and keep warm on low heat while the pasta finishes cooking.

 - Start cooking the pasta around the same time you add the sausage to the pan, and cook according to package instructions.

-- Drain the pasta.
+- Drain the pasta when done.
 Toss with the remaining tablespoon olive oil, then stir in the sausage and greens, followed by the cheese.
-Serve and enjoy with a glass of red wine–preferably from Umbria!
+Serve and enjoy with a glass of Italian red wine!

 Italian Food Wine & Travel Posts on Umbria